mgongguy/Daily-Python-Script/readme.md

 Day 9: DownAlert - This script will constantly monitor a host and a chosen port for downtime and if the host or port goes down it will send a message to the entered email address

+Day 10: todo - This script allows the user to create a very simple todo list to learn the use and functions of arrays.